mafranklin/mfranklin-website/_posts/2021-01-08-home-assistant-environment-monitoring.md

 To access all the settings we need it is important to turn on advanced settings in Home Assistant, this is straightforward and can be found under the configuration section.

-## install Mosquitto MQTT broker addon and follow set-up instructions
+## Install Mosquitto MQTT broker addon and follow set-up instructions

 Next it is time to install the MQTT broker, which is basically a server for the data which comes in from the sensors.
 MQTT is great for handling this kind of information and I already have a cursory understanding of how it all works from my work on PowerShaper.
 There are some great resources for getting to grips with MQTT and one I have found particularly useful is the collection of [tutorials and the course put together on Steve's Internet Guide](http://www.steves-internet-guide.com/mqtt-basics-course/).
 [Mosquitto is a great open-source MQTT broker](https://mosquitto.org/) and something I have also used quite frequently to confirm that the devices we install in people's homes are functioning correctly.

 [The documentation and instructions for how to set this up are nice and simple](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md), with the main step probably being the creation of the MQTT user in Home Assistant.

-## zigbee2mqtt setup
+## Zigbee2mqtt setup

 I decided to follow the [Zigbee2MQTT documentation in this process including adding the repository manually](https://www.zigbee2mqtt.io/), although I think it is possible to skip this step.
 To do this from go to `Supervisor > Add-on Store` and click the three dot menu in the top right selecting `repositories` to bring up the repository manager adding the following: `https://github.com/danielwelch/hassio-zigbee2mqtt`